Forest Phosphor

 Built for reading with visual comfort in mind.

 Forest Phosphor is a family of interface designs that share a single aesthetic: muted neon phosphorescent accents on deep greens, tuned for comfort over long sessions without sacrificing visual identity.
-The palette happens to be decorative while at its core, it's functional.
+The palette reads as decorative; at its core it's functional.
 Every hue earns its place by carrying meaning.

 The VS Code theme is the heart.
 It colors tokens by role — what a symbol does in the code — rather than by type.
 Variables, callables, structural verbs, and attention signals each get their own hue.
 After a few hours your eye stops reading individual tokens and starts reading the shape of the content; code or prose.